orbitbot/misbehave/README.md

 <br>

-**Experimental**
+**Experimental-ish**

-Misbehave has not gone through exhaustive testing, so buyer beware. `#worksforme` - do post issues and fixes if you run into problems or unexpected behaviour, however.
+Misbehave has not gone through exhaustive send-this-ship-to-the-moon production level testing, more sort of manually by amenable code-monkeys. `#worksforme` - do post issues and fixes if you run into problems or unexpected behaviour, however.

 <br>

 ### Features

+###### Comparison with behave.js

 | feature    | description                                                                                        | misbehave             | behave.js                              |
 |:-----------|:---------------------------------------------------------------------------------------------------|:---------------------:|:--------------------------------------:|